Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 Check-In (Link Used)

-Visitors who attempt to access a link that has already been used to check into the virtual event will be prompted to register for the event.
+Visitors who attempt to access a link that has already been used to check into the virtual event will be prompted to register.

-Your event page’s registration status, capacity, or privacy settings will dictate whether or not the visitor can register to access the livestream.
+Keep in mind that your event page’s registration status, capacity, or privacy settings will dictate whether or not the visitor can register.

 Guests who successfully check into the event will be able to see your live stream content.